-Property development agreement with TK Development Lietuva UAB, dated 30 July 2013, regarding development of Domus Pro retail park.
+Property development agreement with TK Development Lietuva UAB, dated 30 July 2013, regarding development of Domus Pro property.
 For further information on the Domus Pro development project see section 6.9.1 "Property Portfolio - Domus Pro".

-For additional information about related party transactions of the Fund, see Note 16 to the semi-annual condensed consolidated financial statements for the period ended 30 June 2016 (page B-32), Note 25 to the consolidated financial statements for the year ended 31 December 2015 (page C-62) and Note 22 to the special purpose consolidate financial statements for the years ended 31 December 2014 and 2013 (page D-59).
+For additional information about related party transactions of the Fund, see Note 20 to the consolidated financial statements of the Fund for the year ended 31 December 2016 (page B-59), Note 25 to the consolidated financial statements of BOF for the year ended 31 December 2015 (page C-62) and Note 22 to the special purpose consolidate financial statements of BOF for the years ended 31 December 2014 and 2013 (page D-59).